Fawn Point is a rare Siamese point. Only the traditional Cat Association recognizes it as an official color. – Photo by Hockeyben

 Mouth problems, again because of the shape of her face.

 As many of the conditions the breed is prone to are inherited, it is important to go to a breeder of Siamese serious to obtain an animal that has not only grown up in a quality environment and has benefited from good socialization from its first weeks, but also have all the possibilities to enjoy -and stay- Of good health.
 In effect, a professional worthy of the name ensures that certain genetic tests are performed on proposed stallions, to make sure they are not carrying a disease that they would risk passing on to their young.
 If they do it, are excluded from the breeding program.
-Therefore, must be able to present the results of these tests, along with a certificate of good health from a veterinarian and a list of vaccinations already administered to the kitten, registered in the kitten's health or vaccination card.
+So, must be able to present the results of these tests, along with a certificate of good health from a veterinarian and a list of vaccinations already administered to the kitten, registered in the kitten's health or vaccination card.

 Once the adoption is complete, the new owner is responsible for the kitten's health for the rest of its life.
 A visit to the vet at least once a year, and more often as the cat ages, is essential to maximize the chances of keeping you healthy.
 This appointment allows the professional to carry out the necessary vaccination boosters, but also, and above all, carry out a complete health check of the animal.
 The latter should make it possible to detect any health problem as soon as possible., to be able to treat it in the best possible conditions.